 Conversion of a number in decimal system to binary system and vice-versa.

-A solution of linear inequalities in two variables by graphs.
+real coefficients.
+Solution of linear inequations of two variables by graphs.

 Logarithms and their applications.